How To Implement A Video Marketing Strategy In 5 Easy Steps

 3. Create your brief

 The moment has come — it's now time to create your masterpiece.
-If you’re not lucky enough to have an in-house design or production team, chances are you might need to use a creative agency or an animation studio.
+If you’re not lucky enough to have an in-house design or production team, creative agency or an animation studio.

 When it comes to briefing external studios, the clearer you are, the more accurately they can transform your ideas into reality.

 If you need a specific type of video (an animated explainer, for instance), we hear Lumeo is a good choice.
-You can contact a producer direct and they’ll talk you through the next steps.
+You can contact a producer direct and they’ll talk you through the next steps of your digital video marketing strategy.

 4. Paid amplification is essential

-A video can’t be a success if nobody sees it.
+A social media video marketing strategy won’t be a success if nobody sees it.
 Luckily, nearly three quarters of Australians are watching 24 hours of video a month (thanks YouTube).

 But the days of uploading a video to Facebook and ticking the ‘marketing’ box are long gone.
 Paid amplification is now essential if you’re looking to make a dent in your objectives.